6 Ways To Save Someone From Depression

-If a loved one is going through a tough time, eight roses are the perfect number to show your support.
+If a loved one is going through a tough time, these roses are perfect to show your support.
 These white blooms represent new beginnings.
 Empower them with this small act of care.
-Get these gorgeous blooms from Mr Roses!
+Get these gorgeous white cream roses paired with chocolates from Mr Roses!

 Choose The Right Words

 Never say these words to a depressed person.
 It would only make things worse:

 - Snap out of it.

 - Try harder.